syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Custom-Icons.md

 ## Trailing  view

-A label can be added as a trailing icon for the input view and positioned either inside or outside of the container of input view by setting the `TrailingViewPosition` property.
-By default, it will be positioned inside.
+A label can be added as a trailing icon for the input view by setting [TrailingView](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~TrailingView.html) property and it can be positioned either inside or outside of the container of input view by setting the [TrailingViewPosition](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~TrailingViewPosition.html) property.
+By default, it will be positioned [Inside](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.ViewPosition.html).

 % tabs %}